Gordon Klingenschmitt: Dismissal

 On 25 September 2006, Klingenschmitt resigned from the Evangelical Episcopal Church, which immediately notified the Chief of Naval Personnel of Klingenschmitt's loss of ecclesiastical endorsement, effective 1 October.
 In accordance with Department of Defense Instruction 1304.28, paragraph 6.5, this immediately instigated separation proceedings.
-Klingenschmitt argued that a subsequent 29 September endorsement by the Chaplaincy of Full Gospel Churches should allow for continuity of endorsement, but Office of the Chief of Naval Operations Instruction 1120.9 nonetheless requires recertification of professional qualifications.
+Klingenschmitt argued that a subsequent 29 September endorsement by the Chaplaincy of Full Gospel Churches should allow for continuity of endorsement, but Office of the Chief of Naval Operations Instruction 1120.9 nonetheless required recertification of professional qualifications.

 An advisory board, the Chief of Naval Personnel, the Chief of Chaplains, and the Assistant Secretary of the Navy for Manpower and Reserve Affairs concurred against approving Klingenschmitt's new endorsement, based on professional unsuitability, disciplinary record, and unsatisfactory performance: "The Secretary concluded that you do not possess the character, leadership, or professional traits needed to successfully serve as a naval officer."

-Klingenschmitt was honorably and formally separated from the US Navy on 1 March 2007.
+On 1 March 2007, Klingenschmitt was formally and honorably separated from the US Navy.

 Post-separation

-While framing his dismissal from the Navy as punishment for his religion, Klingenschmitt was recognized by the Kentucky House of Representatives for his "service to God, country and the Commonwealth of Kentucky", and invited to open that body's 7 March session with a prayer.
+While framing his dismissal from the Navy as punishment for his religion, Klingenschmitt was recognized by the Kentucky House of Representatives for his "service to God [sic], country and the Commonwealth of Kentucky", and invited to open that body's 7 March session with a prayer.
 Captain Holcomb wrote at length to the Kentucky House to not only refute Klingenschmitt's specific claims about the court-martial, but to characterize his ex-chaplain as "totally untruthful, unethical and insubordinate".

 By June 2007, Klingenschmitt was touring churches, alleging that his court-martial was instead for invoking Jesus' name in public prayer, that his separation from the Navy was the result of his court-martial, and that his conviction had been overturned.